navalthanik/MediGuardianbyTripleTrouble/README.md

 <h1 align="center">Medi-Guardian</h1>
 <p align="center">
-  <em>A platform for medical fact checking and information retrieval.</em>
+  <em>A platform for medical fact-checking and information retrieval.</em>
 </p>

 ## 📍 Overview

 ***Objective***

-Medi-Guardian is a powerful chatbot designed to assist users by processing multimedia inputs for transcript generation & providing medical advice.
-It leverages advanced LLM models to interpret audio & video inputs.
+Medi-Guardian is a powerful chatbot designed to assist users by processing multimedia inputs for transcript generation and providing medical advice.
+It leverages advanced LLM models to interpret audio and video inputs.

 ***Motivation***

-People usually beleive on remedies and solutions avaliable on social media platforms which may cause them serious health issues.
-So, we aim to provide a platform where users can get cross the check and get validation of thier information.
+People often believe in remedies and solutions available on social media platforms, which may cause them serious health issues.
+Therefore, we aim to provide a platform where users can cross-check and validate their information.

 ---

 ## 🧩 Features

 ### 📲 Chat History
-- Capable to remember past conversations by using SQLite to store metadata and transcripts for efficient retrieval.
+- Capable of remembering past conversations by using SQLite to store metadata and transcripts for efficient retrieval.

 ### 📹 Multimedia Handling
 - Supports video uploads and audio extraction for transcript generation.